NextronSystems/thor-manual/usage/debugging.rst

 forget to include the correct keyword in the filename of the IOC or YARA rule file.

-The correct use of keywords is described in the chapters :ref:`usage/custom-signatures:Simple IOCs` for IOCs and :ref:`usage/custom-signatures:Specific YARA Rules` for YARA rules.
+The correct use of keywords is described in the chapters :ref:`usage/custom-signatures:Simple IOC files` for IOCs and :ref:`usage/custom-signatures:Specific YARA Rules` for YARA rules.

 A wrong or missing keyword leads to situations in which a file that contains